Frequently Asked Questions

 How can I get fingerprinted?

 Fingerprinting services are currently free of charge to UT Southwestern faculty, staff, students, and their families.
-The service is available 1–4:30 p.m. weekdays.
+The service is available from 1–4:30 p.m. weekdays.

 Does a campus parking or traffic ticket affect my driving record?